onesine/react-tailwindcss-select/README.md

 ```

 ### options
-All options available in the select field.
-Each option element must have a `value` property that serves as an identifier for the element, a `label` property that is the text that is displayed in the option list and an optional `disabled` property to specify whether the element is active.
+All options are available in the select field.
+Each option element must have a `value` property that serves as an identifier for the element, a `label` property that is the text that is displayed in the options list, and an optional `disabled` property to specify whether the element is active.
 ```js
 // default element
 const options =  [ {value: "fox", label: "🦊 Fox"} ];